 Understanding psychic distance is also the key to working with a moving point of view.
 It's obvious that even if you limit your narrative to a single point of view, how far inside your character's head you take the reader will vary.
 If your third-person narrative moves between several points-of-view within a chapter, say, then you have to start coping with the transitions.
 Many beginner writers are guilty of of "head-hopping", which is switching points-of-view too often and too abruptly.
 But it's not necessarily that the transitions happen too often (though it may be, and some teachers and editors are very doctrinaire about it), but that you haven't handled them properly.
 Handle them properly, and you'll find that said teachers and editors may not even notice, let alone disapprove.
 If you want to know more, have a look at my post on Moving Point of View, which is part of the big series on Narrators and Point of View, and a specific post listing ten ways to move point-of-view, and the pros and cons of each.

 So, next time you're reading some fiction, have a look at how the author handles psychic distance: what range they use, and how and why they move to and fro within the range.
 Have a think about how that affects the way you experience the piece.
 If it's told from more than one point-of-view, how do the transitions between different points of view interact with the psychic distance?
 Doing this will help to train your intuition about this stuff for your own work.
-And if you want an example of a lovely story which is pure 5, Jane Gardam's 'The Great, Grand Soap-Water Kick', in her collection The Sidmouth Letters, is pure joy.
+And if you want an example of a lovely story which is pure 5, stream-of-consciousness, call it what you will, hunt down Jane Gardam's 'The Great, Grand Soap-Water Kick', in her collection The Sidmouth Letters: it's pure joy.
 But it's not an easy trick to pull off.